 - More than three times the number of eighth-grade girls who drink heavily said they have attempted suicide compared to girls in that grade who do not drink.

 - Intoxication is associated with suicide attempts using more lethal methods, and positive blood alcohol levels are often found in people who complete suicide.

 - Teens who drink are more likely to engage in sexual activity, have unprotected sex, have sex with a stranger, or be the victim or perpetrator of a sexual assault.

-- Excess alcohol use can cause or mask other emotional problems, like anxiety or depression.
+- Excess alcohol use can cause or mask other emotional problems, like anxiety, depression, and other mental health problems.

 - Drinking in excess can lead to the use of other drugs, like marijuana, cocaine, or heroin.